R-Ranito/FYP/README.md

 insert the images in the respective folders in the "train" folder was that just create,

-select 500 from each folder "Covid",Normal and "Pneumonia and insert it on the "test" folder on the respectives folders.
+select 500 images from each folder "Covid",Normal and "Pneumonia and insert it on the "test" folder on the respectives folders.

 Run the code on a IDE conda base